scottalford75/Remora-docs/docs/source/software/linuxcnc-installation.rst

 d) Install PuTTY
 e) Open a PuTTY session and use the default Host Name "raspberrypi" to connect to the RPi. or
-   Open a command prompt and ping the RPi using the following command to find the Pi's IP address
+   Open a command prompt and ping the RPi using the following command to find the Pi's IP address.
+This will ping 4 times.

 .. code-block::